 To be clear, not all of these towns are completely abandoned.
 Some may have a few hardy citizens who are determined never to leave, while others are as quiet as the grave.
 Here are some noteworthy Texas ghost towns worth exploring.
+Get on Route 66 and check out some of the best ghost towns in Texas (maybe even in the United States).

 Originally named Coyote, Gilliland was renamed after a district judge in 1907.
 Today Gilliland is little more than some disused buildings, rusting in the Texas heat.